Captain-Blackstone/Compensatory-frameshifts/README.md

 bibadima@rambler.ru or dmitriy.biba@gmail.com (I really hope to switch to the second adress one day, but currently use the first one).

 The script was not intended to be a command line tool.
 Rather it was intended to operate only once and to deal with all files in the folder
-"/mnt/lustre/Blackstone/pipeline_intermediate_data/for_indel_finder/"
+"/mnt/lustre/Blackstone/pipeline_intermediate_data/for_indel_finder/" (or "/mnt/lustre/Blackstone/insect_pipeline_intermediate_data/for_indel_finder/" in case of insects) and store the results in the folder "output_indel_finder/"

-and store the results in the folder "output_indel_finder/"
+so, if you don't have such folders (which you most probably don't) on your computer, change the variables in_dir and out_dir in the code.

-so, if you don't have such folder (which you most probably don't) on your computer, change the variables in_dir and out_dir in the code.
+Also the algorithm uses a phylogenetic tree,which I store in the variable, you know, TREE.
+You also need toredefine it using your own tree.

 You also might wonder, why these scripts and files they produce containt the word "slow".
 That's because I tried to design a fast version of this script using multiprocessing module, but for some incomprehensible reason it refsused to work on more than 1000 files, so I ended up using the slow version.